Learn Alcoholics Anonymous (AA) Step...

 How to Complete Step 9 of AA

 Completing Step 9 of AA is a highly personal process that can look different for everyone.
-It is important to take your time and be intentional with your actions while working this Step.
+It's important to take your time and be intentional with your actions while working this Step.

-Some ways that you can complete step 9 of AA include the following:
+Some options that may help as you work Step 9 of AA include the following:

 How Step 9 of AA Fits Into Your Recovery Journey

-After you complete Step 9, you’ll move on to Step 10 of AA, where you will work to take prompt accountability for any future wrongdoings, all while continuing to take personal inventory on oneself.1
+After you complete Step 9, you'll move on to Step 10 of AA.
+In Step 10, you practice noticing harmful actions as they happen and taking accountability, while continuing your personal inventory work.2

 How to Find a 12-Step AA Program